carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 > What do you observe?
 {: .challenge}

-The main idea is that L1 will regularize such that one feature weight goes to 0, so we can see the classifier ignores that feature in its decision boundary.
+L1 will regularize such that one feature weight goes to 0.
+We can see the classifier ignores that feature in its decision boundary.

 ### Step 3 Test and Predict

+_Comment: What goes here?_